 selection of Creative Paradise Sprig Molds.

 The early Wagon Wheel Molds were designed as jewelry molds for either slip cast or pressing moist clay.
 Those Wagon Wheel Molds tended to be smaller, simpler designs usually with smooth edges that are ideal for ear rings, pendants and other jewelry uses OR larger designs ideal for slip casting.
-Wagon Wheel has significantly expanded their mold offerings to include a wide selection of mold designs ranging from one-piece casting molds to small and large sprig molds for the pottery.
+Wagon Wheel has significantly expanded their mold offerings over the past decade to include a wide selection of mold designs ranging from one-piece casting molds to small and large sprig molds for the pottery.
 Dogwood Ceramic Supply stocks the largest selection of Wagon Wheel molds in the known universe.

 Riverview Magnet Molds generally have a smoother or shallower edge.
 Ideally used as magnet molds or for ornaments, many of the Riverview Magnet Molds also make excellent press molds for working with moist clay.
 Riverview Magnet Molds are also ideal for use in the classroom for simple clay projects for young children.
 Dogwood Ceramic Supply offers a huge selection of Riverview Magnet Molds that appeal to many customers.